RicardoChaseCo/Small_Community_Marketplace/README.md

 * CORS for frontend requests
 * smtp4dev for faking a SMTP server to email sending testing
 * Celery for asynchronous background tasks
-* Redis/RabbitMQ as the message broker for arranging tasks in queue
+* Redis both as the message broker for arranging tasks in queue and also the cache

 <br>